What is the main source of law authorising this entity form?

 Are there any additional formal requirements required for the transfer of ownership (notary, approvals, stamping, filings, corporate records)?

-The transferee must register the replacement of the company’s owner with the DPI.
+The transferee must register the replacement of the company's owner with the DOF.
 The registration documents include:

-• A legitimate copy of the ID paper of the transferee (if the transferee is an individual) or legitimate copy of certificate of enterprise registration or an equivalent document (if the transferee is an organization); a list of authorized representatives, a legitimate copy of the ID paper of the authorized representative and a power of attorney issued by the owner;
+- a legitimate copy of the ID paper of the transferee (if the transferee is an individual) or legitimate copy of certificate of enterprise registration or an equivalent document (if the transferee is an organisation); a list of authorised representatives, a legitimate copy of the ID paper of the authorised representative and a power of attorney issued by the owner;

 A legitimate copy means a certified copy of the original document.
 For documents that are issued in a foreign jurisdiction, copies of those documents must be authenticated and legalised by a Vietnamese consular office of the country where they are issued, and the legalised copies must then be translated into Vietnamese either at the Vietnamese consular office or a notary public in Vietnam for use in Vietnam.